Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * 2020-08-18: 14 of 55 questions found with no other references
 * 2020-08-11: 15 of 38 questions found with no other references
 * 2020-07-30: 0 of 6 questions found with no other references
-* 2020-07-28: 2 of 10 questions found with no other references
+* 2020-07-28: 0 of 10 questions found with no other references
 * 2020-07-21: 0 of 5 questions found with no other references
 * 2020-07-08: 0 of 5 questions found with no other references
 * 2020-06-08: 3 of 39 questions found with no other references
 * 2020-05-19: 3 of 24 questions found with no other references
+* 2020-05-15: 2 of 34 questions found with no other references
 * 2020-04-30: 0 of 1 questions found with no other references
 * 2020-04-10: 0 of 3 questions found with no other references
 * 2020-04-02: 0 of 5 questions found with no other references